Select Committee statement

 My hon.
 Friend is also right to say that low-carbon electricity, particularly new forms of generation, often has high up-front costs but very low operating costs.
 Obviously once we get it up and running, it will be up and running for the next 50 to 100 years.
 We need to hear from the Government, sooner rather than later, on what their green growth plan will mean and on the policy environment they will create to enable some of these innovative projects to be brought forward.

 In the report, for example, we criticised the cancellation of the carbon capture and storage competition.
-Carbon capture and storage is tricky, risky and innovative, and companies had invested up to £60 million in R and D on those projects only for the competition to be closed with no notice.
+Carbon capture and storage is tricky, risky and innovative, and companies had invested up to £60 million in research and development on those projects only for the competition to be closed with no notice.
 We do not want to see the same thing happen to the Swansea Bay tidal lagoon.

 Violent Crime (Sentences) Bill